 We are looking for a mix of profiles with experience in one or more of the following areas:

 International Cooperation (preferably field experience):

 The ideal candidate has gained solid experience in the field in international cooperation, its selection processes and competencies required to engage in this professional environment.
-You should able to provide detailed information on career development, the range of available positions, especially at entry-level, and information on working conditions.
+You should be able to provide detailed information on career development, a range of available positions, especially at entry-level, and information on working conditions.

 National, Regional, and International Institutions: EU/CoE/OSCE, National Institutions, UN and other International Organisations:

 The ideal candidate has gained experience working at institutional level, ideally in two or more international, regional, and national institutions (e.g. at regional and national level).
 You should be well-experienced with various selection processes, be able to describe for example the challenges of starting as an intern and how to move to a professional position.
 You should also be able to provide detailed information on career development, a range of profiles, and information on working conditions.

 The ideal candidate has experience working in advocacy and, ideally, in one or more international non-governmental organisations or grassroots NGOs and has experience with selection processes thereof.
 You should be able to describe the challenges and give suggestions on obtaining a position in an NGO work environment and in the sector of advocacy.
 You are also expected to provide information on career development and working conditions.

 The ideal candidate is pursuing or has earned a Ph.D. in a human rights-related area, and/or has significant research/teaching experience in universities and research institutes in the areas of human rights and democratisation.
 You should be able to describe the challenges of doing research, give advices on pursuing a Ph.D. and building a career in academia.